All About Ornamental Grasses - California WILD Style

 Meadow gardens are all the rage.
 And with good reason!
 They can be cottage or contemporary.
 They can be showpieces or soft edges.
 They can foster wildlife & save water.
 PLUS There's a million ways to mix up a big beautiful palette of Ornamental grasses.

-But in California there's a few extra items to check off to make sure grass gardens will give you the gorgeous you desire.
+But in California there's a few extra items to check off to ensure grass gardens will give you the gorgeous you desire.

 - Make sure you pick grasses that are not invasive so they don't start popping up in places you don't want them or threatening wildlife.